1. Taking Your Entire Wardrobe

 It can be tempting to walk into travel shops and spend thousands of dollars on unnecessary things like compression sacks, travel shirts, money belts, hiking shoes, carabiners, and more.
 However, these will only take up space and make your bag heavier.
 Carry what you need and purchase only essentials that you can’t do without.

 5. Not Opting For Insurance

-Most people don't think of insurance, even if they are planning to spend more than a week travelling.
+Most people don’t think of insurance, even if they are planning to spend more than a week traveling.
 A million things can go wrong when you are in an unfamiliar place.
 You could be involved in an accident, get sick or your suitcases could go missing.
 It is better to shell out a small amount on a good insurance policy to be safe.

 When planning a trip, it is important not to have unrealistic expectations.
 Don’t get stressed out if things don’t go as planned.
 All you need is to go with the flow.
 Don’t expect the trip to be perfect or have too many expectations.

 By avoiding these 5 Mistakes every first-time traveler makes, you can ensure that your trip is relatively stress-free.
 Packing light and planning ahead can help you avoid any travel-related mishaps.
 Be prepared and start your trip with an open and fresh mind.